-Panadol and neurofen should be a last resort when treating a fever.
-These medicines only reduce the fever, they do not treat the true cause of the fever which is usually infection.
+Panadol and neurofen really could be a last resort when treating a fever.
+These medicines only reduce the fever, they do not treat the true cause of the fever which is usually inflammation and infection.
 Fever phobia is widespread today where all parents fear their children’s fevers due to the slight risks of serious complications arising.
 Parents have a poor understanding of fever (Lagerløv et al., 2003).

 What is a Fever?

 Fever is the body’s normal and natural response to infection due to acute illness.
 A normal body temperature is approximately 37°C. Children with temperatures at 38.9°C or less don’t need medicine, except for babies at three months or higher.
 A fever has to reach 42 degrees to cause brain damage.

 Paediatric consultant Dipak Kanabar (2014) insists that fever is a common symptom of childhood infection which in itself does not require treatment.

 Benefits of Normal Fever

 - enhances white blood cell function (Blatteis, 1986) and stimulates the immune system into producing more of them, plus antibodies and interferon which attack pathogens